ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 #### DbContextExtensions

-The base library adds a helper extension method to `DbContext` to get a `DbSet` object for a dataclass.
+We're using generics, so we need a way to get the `DbSet` for the dataclass declared as `TRecord`.
+This is implemented as a extension method on `DbContext`.
+For this to work, each `DbSet` should have the same name as the dataclass. `dbSetName` provides backup if the names differ.

-It relies on naming conventions i.e. the `DbSet` having the same name as the dataclass, and uses reflection to find the `DbSet` for `TRecord`.
+The method uses reflection to find the `DbSet` for `TRecord`.

 ```csharp
 public static DbSet<TRecord> GetDbSet<TRecord>(this DbContext context, string dbSetName = null) where TRecord : class, IDbRecord<TRecord>, new()